17hoehbr/automated-plex-guide/README.md

 If you are on something other than Ubuntu, [refer to this page to find your configs.](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/)

 # qBittorrent Docker Config

-Add the following lines to ~/docker-services/docker-compose.yml under "services:"

 ```
 qbittorrent: